richy0101/SimCity/README.md

  * Run Program
  * Observe hardcoded persons who have a preset beginning scenario
  * Use Create a Person to create people to interact with the city.
+ * Poor people (0 money) will take out loans first
+ * Rich people will want to deposit
+ * Everyone's starting food amount is randomized
  * Read below for limitations and known bugs.

 Running Normative Scenario